ECE-492-SnakesAndAdders/python-interpreter/README.md

 ### Version

-This is the locally-ran version of the interpreter.
+This is the locally-ran version of the interpreter (there is a separate [embedded version](https://github.com/ECE-492-SnakesAndAdders/python-interpreter/tree/c3-embed) and [XPD-based version](https://github.com/ECE-492-SnakesAndAdders/python-interpreter/tree/c3-xpd)).
 It runs on any standard computer and is accessible through a terminal interface.
 This is the most advanced version of the interpreter; it supports not only the evaluation of expressions, but also the use of variables, selection, and iteration.

 ### Running Instructions